hexagr/hexagr.github.io/content/posts/bypassing-windows-defender/index.md

 So, fundamentally what we're doing is dropping our now decrypted and XOR decoded shellcode into read-write-execute memory via ntdll calls for evasion.
 Lastly, our process spins up as a new thread in our current process--then we wait for it to finish.

-And the resulting shellcode that's launched effectively forks off from our current process.
+And the resulting shellcode that's launched starts `calc.exe`, effectively forking off from our current process.
 After this, we clean up our memory and bail out cleanly.

 ```C